Athletics at the 1912 Summer Olympics – Men's pentathlon

 The men's pentathlon was a track and field athletics event held as part of the Athletics at the 1912 Summer Olympics programme.
 It was the first time the event was held.
 Twenty-six athletes from 11 nations competed.
 NOCs could enter up to 12 athletes.
-Jim Thorpe's gold medal was the first ever won by an Indigenous American athlete in Olympic history.
+Jim Thorpe's gold medal was the first ever won by an Indigenous athlete in Olympic history.

 Results

 Thorpe's gold medal was stripped by the International Olympic Committee in 1913, after the IOC learned that Thorpe had taken expense money for playing baseball, violating contemporary Olympic amateurism rules, before the 1912 Games.
 This moved everyone else up in the rankings.
 In 1982, the IOC was convinced that the disqualification had been improper, as no protest against Thorpe's eligibility had been brought within the required 30 days and reinstated Thorpe's medals, but without demoting the other athletes.
 This made Thorpe and Bie co-champions.
-In 2022, in consultation with surviving members of Bie's family, the IOC reinstated Thorpe as the sole winner of the event, as all his competitors had always wanted.
+In 2022, in consultation with surviving members of Ferdinand Bie's family, the IOC reinstated Thorpe as the sole winner of the event, as all his competitors had always wanted.

 The placings for each discipline, used to calculate the points awarded against each athlete, were recalculated discounting Thorpe in 1913.
 Thorpe's reinstatement in 1982 was as co-holder of his positions in each discipline, leaving the revised points against the other athletes unchanged.
-The points were not recalculated again when Thorpe was reinstated as sole gold medallist in 2022, because the extra point that would have been debited against Donahue would have placed him below Lukeman and required the medals to be redistributed; this was considered inappropriate, as Donahue initially finished ahead of Lukeman before Thorpe's disqualification.
+The points were not recalculated again when Thorpe was reinstated as sole gold medallist in 2022, because the extra point that would have been debited against James Donahue would have placed him below Frank Lukeman and required the medals to be redistributed; this was considered inappropriate, as Donahue initially finished ahead of Lukeman before Thorpe's disqualification.